cedar-policy/rfcs/text/0008-partial-schema-validation.md

 # Detailed design

-As stated earlier, partial schema validation supports schema with three kinds of incompleteness: entity types and actions declarations, attributes declarations for record types, and entity type and action hierarchy specifications.
+Partial schema validation supports schemas with three kinds of incompleteness: entity types and actions declarations, attributes declarations for record types, and entity type and action hierarchy specifications.